I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ptpusd/ns-ptpusd-_ptp_vendor_data_in.md

 ## Members

+`OpCode`

+Specifies the command opcode.
+These codes are defined in the PIMA 15740:2000 standard.

+`SessionId`

+Specifies the session ID.
+This member is not currently used by the PTP driver and should be set to 0.

+`TransactionId`

+Specifies the transaction ID.
+This member is not currently used by the PTP driver and should be set to 0.

+`Params`

+Is an array consisting of PTP_MAX_PARAMS (defined in <i>Ptpusd.h</i>) elements, representing the parameters of the command.

+`NumParams`

+Specifies the actual number of elements in the <b>Params</b> array.

 `NextPhase`

 Indicates whether to read data from the device, write data to the device, or neither.
 This member can be set to one of the following values: